• Home

 3. Press and hold the Alt key, and then type the corresponding alt code on the numeric keypad.
 For example, to type ‘a’ with umlaut (ä), type 0228.

-4. Verify that the correct letter A with accent has been inserted into your document.
+4. Verify that the correct letter has been inserted into your document.

 How to type a with accent on a Windows keyboard